outerbounds/triton-metaflow-starter-pack/trees/README.md

 ```
 $ docker ps
 ```
-and then check the server started correctly:
+and then check the server logs:
 ```
 $ docker logs tritonserver